ZenHubIO/API/README.md

 The endpoint returns:

-- the total estimate epic value (the sum of the epic’s estimate, plus all estimates contained within it)
+- the total estimate Epic value (the sum of the Epic’s Estimate, plus all Estimates contained within it)
-- the estimate of the epic
+- the Estimate of the Epic
-- pipeline name the epic is in
+- the Pipeline name the Epic is in
-- issues belonging to the epic.
+- issues belonging to the Epic

-For each issue belonging to the epic:
+For each issue belonging to the Epic:

 - issue number
 - repo id
-- estimate value
+- Estimate value
-- epic flag (true/false)
+- Is epic flag (`true` or `false`)
-- if the issue is from the same repository as the epic, the ZenHub Board’s pipeline name (from the repo the epic is in) is attached.
+- if the issue is from the same repository as the Epic, the ZenHub Board’s Pipeline name (from the repo the Epic is in) is attached.

 ### Convert an Epic to an Issue

-Converts an epic back to an issue.
+Converts an Epic back to a regular issue.

 ##### Endpoint